Shrublord5150/Liri-bot/README.md

 Do Not Include the "" when you enter in the artists name, song title, or movie title.

-The "do-what-it-says" does not need an argument (second entry), just hit enter.
+The "do-what-it-says" command does not need an argument (second entry), just hit enter and wait for the magic to happen.

 ## Command Line Examples